Top 10 Best Sites

 The gym isn’t just for getting in shape and staying healthy — it’s also a magnet for finding a date.
 But don’t just get on the elliptical and put your headphones in.
 The classes are where you want to be.
 Most gyms have classes that are exclusively for mature men and women and that are free or include discounts.
 So it should be easy to break the ice because you already have that in common.

-Retirement is wonderful because it’s relaxing and you can do whatever you want, but retirement can also make it harder to meet others.
+Retirement is wonderful because it’s relaxing and you can do whatever you want, but retirement can also make it harder for single seniors to meet others.
 You’re less likely to plan happy hours with co-workers and make connections via customers, so you have to find another way to fill that void.
 A part-time job could be the way to go.

 Bagging groceries at the grocery store and dedicating some time helping out at the library are popular choices among this age group.
 But Bankrate also has an awesome list of part-time jobs for retirees and seniors that you might not have thought of.

 “Age is just a number” may be an overused saying, but it really is true.
 We get to dictate the age we feel and the choices we make for the future.
 This mindset can help senior singles have the dating life they want and deserve, and we hope our tips for meeting senior singles can help too.